-For water quality, the monitoring results for dissolved oxygen (DO), total alkalinity, and chromium obtained during the reporting period were in compliance with their corresponding Action and Limit Levels.
-For turbidity, suspended solids (SS) and nickel, some of the testing results had exceeded the relevant Action or Limit Levels during the reporting period.
-Actions had been taken according to the Event and Action Plan of the EM&A Manual.
-Investigations were carried out immediately for each of the exceedance cases, and the investigation findings concluded that all the exceedances were not due to the Project.
+For water quality, the monitoring results for dissolved oxygen (DO), total alkalinity, and chromium obtained during the reporting period complied with their corresponding Action and Limit Levels stipulated in the EM&A programme for triggering the relevant investigation and follow-up procedures under the programme if being exceeded.
+For turbidity, suspended solids (SS) and nickel, some of the testing results exceeded the relevant Action or Limit Levels during the reporting period, and the corresponding investigations were conducted accordingly.
+The investigation findings concluded that the exceedances were not due to the Project.

-No breach of the Action or Limit Levels in relation to the construction dust, noise, waste and CWD monitoring were recorded during the reporting period.
+No breach of Action or Limit Levels in relation to construction dust, noise, waste and CWD monitoring was recorded during the reporting period.